Unique mosques in Malaysia

 You won’t be able to enter the mosque for now, as it’s currently under renovations.
-The works are expected to be completed some time this year, before May 2021.
+The works are expected to be completed by April 2022.
 But you’ll still be able to walk around the mosque’s grounds and take in views of the building from outside.

 Address: Pulau Wan Man, Losong Panglima P’erang, 21000 Kuala Terengganu, Terengganu

 Telephone: 09-627 8888

 6. Masjid Kampung Laut, Kelantan – 300-year-old mosque